ControlSystemStudio/phoebus/core/pva/TLS.md

 ```

 It starts out as a "self-signed certificate" with matching owner and issuer.
 Create a certificate signing request.
-The CSR could be sent to a commercial CA, but we sign it with out own CA.
+The CSR could be sent to a commercial CA, but we sign it with our own CA.

 ```
 keytool -certreq -alias myioc -keystore ioc.p12 -storepass changeit -file myioc.csr